parsimonhi/animCJK/README.md

 Even if character shapes have the same look in both Makemeahanzi and AnimCJK, the svg files are different: the css is different, the svg structure is different, the coordinate system is different, the stroke paths are different, the median paths are different.
 However, for people who would like to re-import characters from AnimCJK to Makemeahanzi, text files are provided (graphicsJa.txt, graphicsZhHans.txt, etc.) that have the same format as the graphics.txt file of Makemeahanzi.
 So it is easy to generate SVG files in the format used by Makemeahanzi using AnimCJK data.

-### Arphic PL KaitiM GB and Arphic PL UKai fonts
+### Arphic PL KaitiM GB and Arphic PL KaitiM Big5 fonts

-Makemeahanzi itself makes an extensive use of the Arphic PL KaitiM GB and Arphic PL UKai fonts generously provided by Arphic Technology.
+Makemeahanzi itself makes an extensive use of the Arphic PL KaitiM GB and Arphic PL KaitiM Big5 fonts generously provided by Arphic Technology.

 Many characters in AnimCJK are not present in these fonts (especially but not exclusively Japanese characters since these Arphic fonts are designed for Chinese).
 One used parts of other characters to design these missing characters and/or used various editors (mainly Inkscape and BBEdit) to modify their shape.
 One didn't use any other fonts to make these characters.